moraneus/MonAmI/README.md

     "PROPERTY": "/home/john/project/MonAmI/input/property"
 }
 ```

-We chose `"MODE": "VIOLATION"` since we want to check whether a violation occurred.
+We chose `"MODE": "VIOLATION"` since we want to check whether a violation occurs as soon as it is encountered.
-In the example, the property will violate only at the last event. \
+In the example, the property will violate only at the last event.

-`"INTERVAL_SIZE": "AUTO"` will set the interval bitstring size into 2, since with 2 bits, we can represent four different intervals (00, 01, 10, 11). \
+`"INTERVAL_SIZE": "AUTO"` will set the interval bitstring size into 2, since with 2 bits, we can represent four different intervals (00, 01, 10, 11).

 `"DATA_SIZE": 1` is good enough since that 1 bit can define two distinct data values, and in our example, we have only two.

 In debug mode, after each event, the program will print out to console the updated BDDs.
-* It also prints out other information like bitstring expansion if it happened and the mapping between intervals and data to bitstrings.
+It also prints out other information like bitstring expansion if it happened and the mapping between intervals and data to bitstrings.
-* The final state will be print at the end of the execution.
+The final state will be print at the end of the execution.

 ```python